netcinematics/CRYPTOFOLIO/README.md

    - CUSTOMIZE the NFTs in a deep way.
    - Much more than 2D Monkeys.
    - The VISION is multi-phase.
+   - GOAL: TXTz, VIDz, BITz, JAMz, CARDz, FREEGAME

-   a) 3D MUSIC, VIDEO, BOOK, APP products, with 2D PROMOS.
+   a) 3D MUSIC, VIDEO, BOOK, DAPP products, with 2D PROMOS.
        > this implies SEQUENCING of ATOMIC NFTs,
        > NAVIGATION from one to many,
        > and PRODUCT RELATIONSHIPS or LINKING.